 VL is predominantly transmitted through the bite of an infected female phlebotomine sand fly, although congenital and parenteral transmission (through blood transfusions and needle sharing) have been reported.

 VL is usually more common in rural than urban areas, but it is found in some periurban areas (such as in northeastern Brazil).
 In the Old World (Eastern Hemisphere), VL is found in parts of Asia (particularly the Indian subcontinent and southwest and central Asia), the Middle East, Africa (particularly East Africa), and southern Europe.
 In the New World (Western Hemisphere), most cases occur in Brazil; some cases occur in scattered foci elsewhere in Latin America.
 Overall, VL is found in focal areas of >60 countries.
-Most (>90%) of the world’s cases of VL occur in the Indian subcontinent (India, Bangladesh, and Nepal), East Africa (Sudan, South Sudan, and Ethiopia), and Brazil; none of the affected areas in these 7 countries are common tourist destinations.
+Most (>90%) of the world’s cases of VL occur in the Indian subcontinent (India and Bangladesh; also Nepal), East Africa (Sudan, South Sudan, and Ethiopia), and Brazil; none of the affected areas in these 7 countries are common tourist destinations.

 The geographic distribution of cases of VL evaluated in countries such as the United States reflects travel and immigration patterns.
 VL is uncommon in US travelers and expatriates.
 Occasional cases have been diagnosed in short-term travelers (tourists) to southern Europe and also in longer-term travelers (such as expatriates and deployed soldiers) to the Mediterranean region and other areas where VL is found.